gebn/Brush/README.md

  1. Via a set of credentials, as above.
 Brush will make an HTTP request to Pastebin to retrieve a new user key when one is first needed, and will cache it for the rest of execution.
  2. Directly by passing a session key string as the only argument to `Account`'s constructor.
 This saves a request, and is the recommended way if you always want to work with the same account.

+In the above example, instead of manually writing a draft, we asked Brush to automatically create one from a local file.
+Brush will set the draft title to the name of the file, the content as the file content, and attempt to recognise the format from the file's extension.
+The mappings it uses to do this are in `Configuration/extensions.ini`.
+This is designed to be edited by you, so feel free to add lines according to your requirements.
+If you add a large number of maps, please consider contributing them in a pull request so that others may benefit!

 ### Retrieve an account's pastes

 Retrieving pastes belonging to an account is easy: